fbpx

 Regular revision is key.
 Don’t cram all your studying into the last few weeks.
 Spread it out over time to retain information better.

 Keep all your study materials organized, including notes, textbooks, and stationery.
-An organized study environment can help you focus.
+An organised study environment can help you focus.

 Set achievable goals for your study sessions.
 Celebrate your accomplishments, no matter how small.